UPDATED: 11:30 a.m., ET, June 16, 2023

-The North American Slave Revolts are often centered on the most well-known rebellion of African captives rising against their captors: the Nat Turner-led revolt of 1831.
-The Denmark Vesey (pictured) conspiracy, however, is notable for the sheer number of slaves involved and how a simple, cowardly confession from fearful members of the revolution foiled Vesey’s epic plot.
-One-hundred and ninety-one years ago today, thousands of African slaves were betrayed by their own after the plot was revealed, resulting in dozens of executions.
+But the Denmark Vesey conspiracy, however, is also notable if for nothing else than the sheer number of slaves involved and how a simple, cowardly confession from fearful members of the revolution foiled Vesey’s epic plot.
+On June 16, 1822 — 201 years ago today — thousands of African slaves were betrayed by their own after the plot was revealed, resulting in dozens of executions.

 Angered by the closing of his church and finding inspiration in the 1791 Haitian Revolution, Vesey would begin planting seeds to start a similar revolution among the slaves in Charleston.
 Planning the uprising to occur during Bastille Day (or French National Day) on July 14, 1822, Vesey hoped to liberate slaves and slay slave owners.
 Both freed slaves and those under ownership were recruited for the task, numbering into the thousands.